 The NCTE Advancement of People of Color Leadership Award (APCL), established in 2007 and first presented in 2008, is a special award given to an NCTE member of color who has made a significant contribution to NCTE and the development of our professional community.

 Frequency/Number of Awards:

 This award will be bestowed only when the APCL Selection Committee decides a nomination warrants presentation of the award.
 The composition of the selection committee includes POC from various groups within the Council, e.g., caucuses, affiliate groups, and assemblies.
 This award may not be given each year.
 This award may be given to a deceased person.

-People of color refers to historically underrepresented groups: African American, American Indians, Asian Americans, Latinos, and Pacific Islanders.
-The APCL Selection Committee will only consider nominations solicited from the Board of Directors, Affiliate Presidents, Caucus Chairs, and NCTE members of color.
+People of color refers to historically underrepresented groups: African American, Black Diasporic communities, American Indians, Asian Americans, Latinx, and Pacific Islanders.
+The APCL Selection Committee will consider nominations from current NCTE members.
 The Executive Committee will approve the committee’s selection.
 It is customary that winners of this award have a significant history of advancing POC in NCTE-affiliated venues and platforms and have held membership in NCTE for many years.

 The bold statements are the award criteria.
 The remaining statements are intended to describe some of the possibilities suggested in the criteria and are not intended to be rated individually.
-Please remember that different individuals have different levels of access to various opportunities (for example, rural vs. urban instructors).
-In other words, what is the level of the nominee’s contribution based on the level of opportunity, resources, and support?
+Please remember that different individuals have different levels of access to various opportunities (for example, small rural and urban vs. large rural and urban contexts).

 - Service contributions supporting NCTE and advancing individuals and communities of color (national, regional, local, and campus levels as well as conferences, affiliates, assemblies, caucuses, etc.)